Chr157i4n/TMC2209_Raspberry_Pi/README.md

 So the PD_UART-Pin needs to be connected to the Raspberrry Pis RX-Pin directly and to the TX-Pin with an 1kOhm resistor.
 You can read more about this in the datasheet from Trinamic.

-Because the TMC2209 use one shared pin for transmit and receive in the UART communication line, the Raspberry Pi also receives what it sends.
+Because the TMC2209 uses one shared pin for transmit and receive in the UART communication line, the Raspberry Pi also receives what it sends.
 Well, the Pi receives 4 bytes from itself and 8 bytes from the driver.
 So the Pi receives a total of 12 bytes and only the last 8 are the reply, of which only 4 are data bytes.

 the Documentation of the TMC2209 can be found here:
 [TMC2209 - Datsheet](https://www.trinamic.com/fileadmin/assets/Products/ICs_Documents/TMC2209_Datasheet_rev1.06.pdf)

-the code is also available on [PyPI](https://pypi.org/project/TMC-2209-Raspberry-Pi)
+The code is also available on [PyPI](https://pypi.org/project/TMC-2209-Raspberry-Pi).

 ## Installation